 After a little bit of a wait, the carnivore platter arrived and certainly looked imposing.
 It was big, so big that it took up most of the table (that’s a lot of meat).
 The beef rib was first to go, I’ve never eaten anything quite like it.
 On the outside, it had a thick, black, chewy bark (crust) and was soft, tender and gelatinous underneath.
 We really enjoyed it but I’d only recommend it if you don’t mind a bit of fat with your meat.

 The pulled pork was flavoursome and I was delighted to see that it was still recognisable as pork.
 I often find this dish to be shredded to the point that it becomes fibrous, before being drowned in overly sweet BBQ sauce.
 This certainly wasn’t the case here but it was a little on the dry side.
 The hot link was, well, just a big sausage, albeit a tasty one.

-My least favourite thing on the plate was the pork ribs.
+The worse thing on the plate was the pork ribs.
 On the menu, it says that they are St. Louis cut (gristly tips removed).
-However, ours hadn’t been properly trimmed and were just spare ribs.
-They were also quite possibly the most disappointing ones I’ve had in a specialist BBQ restaurant.
-As well as being very dry and too thin, they were also black all over.
-As a result, it was difficult to determine which bits were good to eat and which were not.
+However, these hadn’t been properly trimmed and were actually just spare ribs.
+As well as being very dry and too thin, it appeared that the chef had tried to cremate our ribs and it was difficult to determine which bits were good to eat and which were not.
+Mostly not!